-- demonstrate personal attributes, such as self-management, taking responsibility and being motivated; - know and demonstrate insight into the role of group dynamics, demonstrate an ability to work in a group, lead a group and manage diversity; - demonstrate an ability to manage change; - demonstrate the ability to do career planning and understand the chosen career environment.
+- demonstrate personal attributes, such as self-management, taking responsibility and being motivated; - know and demonstrate insight into the role of group dynamics, demonstrate an ability to work in a group, lead a group and manage diversity; - demonstrate an ability to manage change: - demonstrate the ability to do career planning and understand the chosen career environment.

-Assessment modes: Assessment criteria will be communicated at the beginning of the semester via the working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.

-Module Code: PSYC121 Semester 2 NQF level: 5

-Title: Social and Community Psychology
+Module Code: PSYC121 Semester 2 NQF level: 5 Title: Social and Community Psychology

-- demonstrate a fundamental knowledge of and insight into the perspectives and theories on which Social and Community Psychology is based and demonstrate an informed comprehension of the concepts and terminologies as to apply it to well-defined problems or case studies like poverty, constant change, human rights, abuse of power, corruption, racism, xenophobia, etc., within a multicultural context and an insight into their interdependence; - demonstrate skills of obtaining and assimilating information to write assignments within the context of Social and Community Psychology in individual or in group context; - analyse and evaluate case studies, examples of problem situations and solutions, individually or in group context, and to reproduce these in the form of a report or consignment, verbally or written, within the prescribed conventions and formats; - demonstrate a vested conduct and ethical system towards people.
+- demonstrate a fundamental knowledge of and insight into the perspectives and theories on which Social and Community Psychology is based and demonstrate an informed comprehension of the concepts and terminologies as to apply it to well-defined problems or case studies like poverty, constant change, human rights, abuse of power, corruption, racism, xenophobia, etc., within a multicultural context and an insight into their interdependence: - demonstrate skills of obtaining and assimilating information to write assignments within the context of Social and Community Psychology in individual or in group context: - analyse and evaluate case studies, examples of problem situations and solutions, individually or in group context, and to reproduce these in the form of a report or consignment, verbally or written, within the prescribed conventions and formats; - demonstrate a vested conduct and ethical system towards people.